scollazo/docker-naxsi-waf-with-ui/README.md

                -p 80:80 -p 8080:8080 \
                --rm scollazo/naxsi-waf-with-ui:devel /bin/bash

-You may need to run the /entrypoint.sh by hand, as some configuration values are set by this script.
+You will need to run in this shell the command ``/entrypoint.sh debug``, as some configuration values are set by this script.